irush-cs/slurm-scripts/slurm-resource-monitor.md

 The slurm-resource-monitor is a stand-alone daemon that monitors the resources used by slurm jobs and reports back to the users if they've requested too much resources.
-Currently monitored are: CPU, GPU, and time limit.
+Currently monitored are: CPU, GPU, memory and time limit.

 # Table of Contents